bharath969/Traffic-Signs-/README.md

 - Mandatory signs (e.g., Keep right, Roundabout mandatory)
 - Prohibitory signs (e.g., No passing, No entry)

-The data is too large to be uploaded here.`Do find the dataser at this link:` A complete list of classes is provided within the project notebook.
+The data is too large to be uploaded here.`Do find the dataset at this link:`

+A complete list of classes is provided within the project notebook.

 ## Project Features